August – October 2017

 LÉ Samuel Beckett (P61) motors into the bay on Wednesday evening to anchor overnight.

 LÉ Samuel Beckett is a Samuel Beckett-class offshore patrol vessel (OPV) of the Irish Naval Service.
 The ship was built by Babcook Marine and launched at Appledore, Devon in November 2013 .
 She was commissioned in May 2014.

 Scot Leader approaches the port on Tuesday afternoon with a part cargo of packaged timber from Varberg.
-In the past skiffs would race out to sea to meet an approaching cargo vessel , the first crew to meet the ship would bring it into the harbour and discharge the cargo.
+In the past skiffs would race out to sea to meet an approaching cargo vessel , the first crew to reach the ship would bring it into the harbour and discharge the cargo.
 It was a tough way to make a living.

 This is Scot Leader’s second visit to the port since being aquired by Scot-Line.
 She was built in 2007 as the Odertal.

-A Cessna 185E Skywagon lightaircraft (NI85ZA) transits north over Wicklow bay on Monday afternoon.
+A Cessna 185E Skywagon light aircraft (NI85ZA) transits north over Wicklow bay on Monday afternoon.

 The replica sailing ship La Grace paid an unexpected visit to Wicklow harbour on Monday afternoon.
-The ship recently transited the Caladonian canal and loch Ness on her way to France after taking part in the 2017 Tall Ships Race in the Baltic.
+The ship recently transited the Caladonian canal and Loch Ness on her way to France after taking part in the 2017 Tall Ships Race in the Baltic.